Myjava (river)

-The Myjava River is a river in western Slovakia and for a small part in the Czech Republic and left tributary of the Morava.
+The Myjava is a river in Slovakia and briefly in the Czech Republic, a left tributary of the Morava River.
 It is 79 km long.
+Its drainage basin has an area of 745 km2.

 It rises in the White Carpathians near the village of Nová Lhota in Moravia, but crosses the Czech-Slovak border shortly afterwards and flows in a southern direction until the town of Myjava, where it enters the Myjava Hills and turns west.
 Near Sobotište it flows into the Záhorie Lowland and turns south until the village of Jablonica, turning northwest and from Senica it flows west, passing through Šaštín-Stráže and finally flowing into the Morava River near Kúty.